Photo: Sara Morris

 Counties and townships are welcome to apply to become Bee City USA affiliates.
 Our county affiliation includes the unincorporated county only.
 Incorporated municipalities within the county must apply separately.
 County affiliates are referred to as “Bee City USA – ___ County”.

-No. Developing an integrated pest management plan during the first year of certification is a great way for the committee to become more conversant with IPM.
-The IPM plan should be submitted with your first renewal — if you need more time, let us know.
+No. Developing an integrated pest management plan during the first year or so of certification is a great way for the committee to become more conversant with IPM.
+Ideally, the IPM plan should be submitted with your first renewal, but if you need more time, let us know.
 The IPM plan is a living document that may be changed as needed in years to come.
-Resources and learning opportunities are provided to Bee City USA and Bee Campus USA affiliates to aid in developing IPM plans, we’re here to help!
+We have a free, public online IPM Plan Toolkit to help, and resources and learning opportunities are provided to Bee City USA and Bee Campus USA affiliates to aid in developing IPM plans.
+We’re here to help!

 Generally, Bee City USA applicants must be either an incorporated municipality or a county.
 When merited, exceptions may be made for communities that function much like municipalities, such as a military base.
 University and college campuses are welcome to apply to become Bee Campus USA affiliates.